THE LAB AUTOMATION EXPERTS

 If you remember those science experiments from school where you used litmus paper to test solutions, you probably know what pH is.
 In essence, it’s a common scale used to measure the acidity and basicity of a solution containing water as a solvent (aqueous).
 Without the presence of water, you cannot measure the pH of a substance.
 While the litmus paper experiment in school is cool, in a real-world setting, scientists use pH meters to measure the pH of a solution.
 Below, we explain what a pH meter is and how to use it.

-• Pen pH meters – these are perfect for testing pH within test tubes and smaller containers.
+• Pen – these are perfect for testing pH within test tubes and smaller containers.
 Pen pH meters are extremely portable and usually inexpensive, though they may not be as durable or accurate as benchtop or handheld pH meters.

 Components of a pH Meter